legendarycode3/escrow-smart-contract/README.md

 ## Project Overview
 This is a simple implementation of a escrow Ethereum smart contract that facilitates the following:
+* A transaction between a buyer and a seller.

 ## 📌 Features